-supplement benefit, side effects, dosage information, risks, danger, no
+supplement benefit, side effects, 4 mg dosage information, risks, danger, no

 Galantamine offsets reductions in central cholinergic neurotransmission in Alzheimer's disease by specifically and reversibly inhibiting the acetylcholinesterase enzyme.
 This allows more acetylcholine to be available in the brain.
 This chemical is also a nicotinic receptor agonist.
 Another herbal extract that has potential in the therapy of Alzheimer's disease is Huperzine A.

 Being approved for the treatment of Alzheimer's disease in both the US and in Europe, galantamine has potential as therapy for dementia.
 It is currently not recommended for use by young individuals.

 Side effects of galantamine are similar to those of other cholinesterase inhibitors.
 High doses may lead to side effects such as nausea, vomiting, diarrhea, abdominal pain, and dyspepsia.

 Buy Mind Power Rx natural brain booster

 This mind enhancement product is a complex cognitive formula.
 It combines a delicate